-That is why, like for Convection Initiation product, NWP data are used to process a "NWP convective mask" as a first step prior to discrimination step, and ignore cloud systems located in stable regions (see paragraph 2.2.1.2.1.1).
+That is why, like for Convection Initiation product, NWP data are used to process a "NWP convective mask" as a first step prior to discrimination step, and ignore cloud systems located in stable regions (see paragraph 2.2.1.2.1.1, and the possibility to configure the threshold values of convective indexes to enlarge or reduce the area of interest).
 Thus, discrimination scheme avoid eventual false alarms, especially in winter or intermediate seasons.
 Moreover, this approach has been applied during the tuning of discrimination scheme, to exclude areas and cloud systems without interest from a convective point of view, reducing the unbalance mentioned above, and improving statistical approach.